< Back to MAT Program

 - Submit official transcripts for all previous college and/or university work.
 In order to be considered official, transcripts must be sent directly from the issuing institution to the Graduate School.
 If hand-delivered, transcripts must be in an unopened envelope from the issuing institution.
 The Minimum undergraduate grade point average for admission of 2.75 and concentration area grade point averages of 2.75 both based on the A=4.0 system.

 - Students can register for up to 10 semester hours of graduate credit (no limit on undergraduate hours) before they are admitted to the MAT program.

 To move from provisional admission to full admission to the MAT program, applicants must

 - Submit two completed professional recommendation forms (PDF) related to teaching success and/or qualifications to pursue graduate studies in education.
-Forms are available in the Graduate School.

 An additional 25 hours of evaluated field experiences must be fulfilled before candidates are accepted as Degree Candidates.
 The 25 hours required in EDUC 5100 (Educational Psychology) or field hours associated with other MAT courses may be used to fulfill either of these field requirements.

-- Complete and submit an application essay.
+- Complete and submit an essay.
 Instructions for preparing for the essay can be obtained from the Graduate Education Advisor.

 - Interview with faculty.

 The Graduate Education Committee may consider other data related to success in teaching at the discretion of the committee.
 Applicants who do not meet all of the criteria may petition the Graduate Education Committee—see the Graduate Education Advisor in the Graduate School for details.
 The Graduate Education Committee reserves the right to reject any candidate who does not meet the outlined criteria.